sou3mar/devops-in-practice-workshop/instructions/13-pipeline-as-code.md

 * Material type: `Git`
 * URL: Same as before, use the Git URL for your repository
 * Branch: `master`
+* Rules: Click on "+ New Permission", and choose "Allow" for "Pipeline Group" and type `sample`

 Once again, you can test by clicking on "Test Connection" before proceeding with clicking "Save".